StefanIsMe/Lotus-Capital-Hub-Token/contract/Polygon zkEVM/readme.md

 # LotusCapitalTestToken

 LotusCapitalTestToken is a smart contract that serves as a wrapper token for BNB on Polygon zkEVM.
-It inherits from ERC20, Ownable, and Pausable contracts.
+It inherits from ERC20, ERC20Burnable, Pausable, and Ownable contracts.

 ## Imports